-By using this simple trick my business partner taught me, you can stay ground and keep your emotions from swinging left to right.
+By using this simple trick my business partner taught me, you can stay grounded and keep your emotions from swinging from left to right.

 Lesson #2: Don’t hang out with emotional people exclusively

-I was surrounding myself with people who were really emotionally unstable and had tons of drama in their life.
-There is nothing wrong with surrounding yourself with these type of people, but like everything: moderation is important!
+I was surrounding myself with people who were very emotionally unstable and had tons of drama in their lives.
+There is nothing wrong with surrounding yourself with these type of people, but like with everything else – moderation is important!

-This is one of the reasons I moved back to Seattle, I didn’t want to surround myself with people who weren’t in a healthy emotional state.
-By doing this my business grew and I was able to focus on my work instead of being distracted.
-Seattle is a hard working town, and while San Diego is full of successful entrepreneurs there are definitely way too many distractions.
+This is one of the reasons I moved back to Seattle.
+I didn’t want to surround myself with people who weren’t in an emotionally healthy state.
+By doing this, I grew my business, and I was able to focus on my work instead of being distracted.
+Seattle is a hard-working town, and while San Diego is full of successful entrepreneurs, there are definitely way too many distractions.

 If you have a tendency to hang out with emotional people, start separating yourself from them.
-And no this doesn’t mean you should cut them out of your life, instead just create a greater level of separation.
+And, no, this doesn’t mean you should cut them out of your life.
+Just create a greater level of separation.

 Lesson #3: Stop bullshitting